Why doesn’t my laptop find 5GHz network on Windows 10? Sometimes, PC can’t find 5G WIFI network but can find 2.4G wireless, 5GHz disappeared.

 At present, you will have fixed 5GHz WIFI not showing in Windows 10 if you can enable the 802.11 modes for 5G WIFI.

-Now you will have got if WIFI is 2.4 or 5GHz on Windows 10 and also know how to connect 5GHz wireless network to Windows 10 so as to solve WIFI 5GHz not showing up leading to the computer cannot see the 5G network.
+Now you will have got if WIFI is 2.4 or 5GHz on Windows 10 and also know how to connect 5GHz wireless network to Windows 10 to solve WIFI 5GHz not showing up leading to the computer cannot see the 5G network.